 What is Lovely Hollow Farm?

-We are a U-Pick flower and pumpkin farm in the Treasure Valley, located in Canyon County - nearby the Sunnyslope Wine Trail on the famous Chicken Dinner Road.
-An agrotourism farm, we are open seasonally for visitors to come pick a bucket of flowers, pumpkins and attend other special events throughout the season.
+We are a U-Pick flower and pumpkin farm in the Treasure Valley, located in Canyon County - near the Sunnyslope Wine Trail on the famous Chicken Dinner Road.
+As an agritourism farm, we are open seasonally for visitors to come pick a bucket of flowers, pumpkins and attend other special events throughout the season.

 I have three sizes of containers here for you to pick and make an instant bouquet in the field!
 Please note prices below do not include sales tax.

 Mason Jar – $27

 Half Gallon – $32